Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Experiments

 Following \citet{Lewis2005-ez}, we conduct our analysis using the following methods: (1) maximum likelihood bootstrapping columns of a sequence alignment; (2) a conventional MCMC Bayesian inference restricted to fully resolved tree topologies; (3) a reversible-jump MCMC method moving among fully resolved as well as polytomous tree topologies; (4) two combined procedures, maximum likelihood bootstrapping plus multistep adaptive phylogenetic LASSO and maximum likelihood bootstrapping plus thresholding, both allow fully bifurcating and non-bifurcating tree topologies.
 Maximum likelihood bootstrap analysis is performed using RAxML \citep{stamatakis14} with $1000$ replicates.
-The conventional MCMC Bayesian analysis is done in MrBayes \citep{Ronquist2012-hi} where we place a uniform prior on the fully resolved topology and Exponential ($\lambda=10$) prior on the branch lengths.
-The rjMCMC analysis is run in \texttt{p4} \citep{foster04}, using flat polytomy prior with $C=1$ ($C$ is the ratio of prior mass between trees with successive numbers of internal nodes as defined in \citet{Lewis2005-ez}).
-Their code can be found at \texttt{https://github.com/Anaphory/p4-phylogeny}.
+The conventional MCMC Bayesian analysis is done in MrBayes \citep{Ronquist2012-hi} where we place a uniform prior on the fully resolved topology and Exponential (rate 10) prior on the branch lengths.
+The rjMCMC analysis is run in \texttt{p4} \citep{foster04}, using a flat polytomy prior with $C=1$.
+Their code can be found at \url{https://github.com/Anaphory/p4-phylogeny}.
 For each Bayesian approach, a single Markov chain was run $8e\text{+}06$ generations after a $2e\text{+}06$ generation burn-in period.
 Trees and branch lengths are sampled every $1000$ generations, yielding $8000$ samples.
 Both combined procedures are implemented based on the bootstrapped ML trees obtained in (1).
 For multistep adaptive phylogenetic LASSO, we use $M=4$ cycles and test different initial regularization coefficients $\lambda^{[0]}=150, 300, 450$.
 We set the thresholds $\kappa = 1e\text{-}06,5e\text{-}05,1e\text{-}04$ for the simple thresholding method.

+Figure \ref{fig:numzerobranch} shows the distributions (across bootstrap replicates) of the numbers of zero branches detected by adaptive phylogenetic LASSO as a function of regularization coefficient $\lambda$.
+We see lots of detected zero branches, indicating the existence of non-bifurcating topologies for this data set.
+Furthermore, we find that even unpenalized ($\lambda = 0$) optimization recovers quite a few zero branches with our more thorough optimization allowing branch lengths to go all the way to zero.